Ayodeji63/foundry-fundMe/README.md

 # About

-This is Fundind App
+This is Funding App

 # Getting started

 ## Requirements
-1. git
+- git

-2. foundry
+- foundry

 ## Quickstart